aprofetb/jquery.timeoutWarning/README.md

 # jquery.timeoutWarning
-jQuery Session Timeout Warning is a plugin that shows a session-about-to-expire message and allows the user to remain in it by clicking a button.
+jQuery Session Timeout Warning is a plugin that shows a session-about-to-expire message and allows the user to remain in the session by clicking a button.

 ## Usage
 ```js